Frequently Asked Questions

 I’m a DACA recipient.
 Am I eligible for your PREP?

 - NIH funding requires that PREP scholars be US citizens or permanent residents.
 We do not have institutional funding that allows us to support a DACA recipient or student who qualifies for AB540.
-Please email Academic Coordinator Carole Hom at clhom@ucdavis.edu for a (partial) list of sites that have this capacity.
+Please check our Resources page for a (partial) list of sites that can support DACA recipients.

 What’s next?